 8.3 Pose information

+8.3.1 QoE timing information

 The MeCAR device sends a group of pose information to the server's split render function to generate rendered media frames based on the poses.
 Each pose is associated with time metadata, such as the time when the pose estimation was made (T1), the estimated target display time of the content (T2.estimated), and the time the group of poses was sent (T1').

 The gap between the actual-target-display-time (T2.actual) and the pose estimate time (T1) is the pose-to-render-to-photon delay, which allows the MeCAR device to know the amount of processing time as well as the connection delay required for a loop of split rendering.
 The next round of pose estimation should refer to the pose-to-render-to-photon delay for the estimation of a new T2.estimated.